fomightez/pyscript_test/README.md

 ## trying pyscript stuff

+### What doesn't work here

+- Full example of Eduardo Bonet

+[Eduoardo Bonet's approach](https://twitter.com/EduardoBonet/status/1521841937233465345) at least for now doesn't seem to work on GitHub for me. **It works from his site though!!** Go see it at https://eduardobonet.gitlab.io/nblite

+### What does work here

+#### Markdown cells from notebook do work.

+- Example with only markdown cells in a notebook

   **see [here](https://fomightez.github.io/pyscript_test/test_md_render.html) to see proof using [Eduoardo Bonet's approach](https://twitter.com/EduardoBonet/status/1521841937233465345) at least for now it renders markdown from notebooks just fine** (I had to remove the pyscript stuff because something was causing it to error out and not show markdown.)